Morioka-Yutaka/sas2typst_report/README.md

 For installation methods on operating systems other than Windows, as well as various ways to run Typst, please refer to the official documentation: https://typst.app/docs/

 In developing this package, we referred to an excellent paper by a pioneering contributor who has already applied Typst to document and report generation in the pharmaceutical domain.
-https://www.lexjansen.com/pharmasug-cn/2024/AP/Pharmasug-China-2024-AP10043_Final_Paper.pdf.
+-- Tao Zhang, Phasta, Superiority in Nature: Typst in Production of TLFs https://www.lexjansen.com/pharmasug-cn/2024/AP/Pharmasug-China-2024-AP10043_Final_Paper.pdf.

 ---